 T F If a corporation issues bonds at a discount, the discount is considered an additional cost

-of borrowing
+of borrowing.

 T F A capital lease is included on the balance sheet since the corporation is considered to

-have purchased the asset
+have purchased the asset.

 T F The times interest earned ratio is calculated by dividing the interest expense by the income before income taxes.